Grischun

 Roger Rominger is a knifemaker and farmer in Val Fex, Switzerland.
 His family has lived and worked here for generations.

-Poetically narrated in his mother tongue, addressed to the valley itself, Fexer follows Roger across the seasons of a year — through the forge and the barn, the Chalandamarz festival, the high alp where his family has etched their names into soapstone for generations, and the world beyond the valley where he sells his handmade knives in St Moritz.
+Narrated in his mother tongue, addressed to the valley itself, Fexer follows Roger across the seasons of a year — through the forge and the barn, the Chalandamarz festival, the high alp where his family has etched their names into soapstone for generations, and the world beyond the valley where he sells his handmade knives in St Moritz.

 The glacier on his favourite mountain shrinks a little every year.
 The farmhouses are becoming holiday properties.
 Roger notices all of this the way a craftsman notices wear in a tool — not with alarm, but with the particular attention of someone who understands that things change through use, and that the response to change is to keep working.